percona/pbm-docs/docs/usage/incremental-backup.md

 Percona Backup for MongoDB recognizes the backup type, finds the base incremental backup, restores the data from it and then restores the modified data from applicable incremental backups.

-After the restore is complete, restart all `mongod` nodes, `pbm-agents` and resync the backup list from the storage
+After the restore is complete, restart all `mongod` nodes and `pbm-agents`, and resync the backup list from the storage.
+As the general recommendation, make a new base backup to renew the starting point for subsequent incremental backups.

 ## Implementation specifics